The-Wishlist-Co/docs/eventcollectorAPI.md

 ## **Representations**

-All representations are JSON objects submitted or received as payload to API requests or responses.
+All requests and responses are JSON objects.

 ### Event